nicolodiamante/chatty/README.md

 ### GPT-4

 This shortcut is primarily programmed to operate on the GPT-4 model by default.
 When we compare the operations of GPT-4 model with the GPT-3.5 model, there is little to distinguish between them in terms of performance for relatively straightforward tasks.
 However, the GPT-4 model outperforms the previous versions, especially when encountering complex reasoning scenarios.
 If you wish to access the GPT-4-serviced API, it's crucial to note that this privilege is limited to APIs with a history of successful transactions.
 If an API isn't eligible to run on the GPT-4 model, for instance, if it doesn't meet ChatGPT-4's qualification criteria, it's recommended to default to the GPT-3.5-Turbo model.
-If you're looking to explore the various subscription packages, you can review the available options [here][open-ai-prices].
+If you're looking to explore the various subscription packages, you can review the available options [here][openai-prices].

 <br>